Purdanoski/SafeBlink/README.md

 <h2 id="about-the-project">About the Project</h2>

-Second project for the Front end development academy is single page web application for SafeBlink.
-The goal is to educate us on topics of personal data protection and online safety.
-The design was already main and my job was using dummy data to make it functional and responsive.
+SafeBlink was my second project for the Front end development academy, a single page web application for SafeBlink.
+The goal of the organization is to educate us on topics of personal data protection and online safety.
+The design was already main and my job was using dummy data and vanila JavaScript to make it functional and responsive.
 Please refer to the instructions below.

 <!-- - [Project 01 - Brainster Lab](https://git.brainster.co/Filip.Purdanoski-FE16/BrainsterChallenges_FilipPurdanoskiFE16/-/tree/Challenge-01-HTML)
 - [Challenge 02 - CSS](https://git.brainster.co/Filip.Purdanoski-FE16/BrainsterChallenges_FilipPurdanoskiFE16/-/tree/Challenge-02-CSS-Intro)